rust-lang/book/src/ch04-01-ownership.md

 Since ownership is a new concept for many programmers, it does take some time to get used to.
-There is good news, though: the more experienced you become with Rust and the rules of the ownership system, the more you'll be able to naturally develop code that is both safe and efficient.
+There is good news, though: the more experienced you become with Rust and the rules of the ownership system, the more you’ll be able to naturally develop code that is both safe and efficient.
 Keep at it!

 Once you understand ownership, you have a good foundation for understanding the features that make Rust unique.
-In this chapter, we'll learn ownership by going through some examples, focusing on a very common data structure: strings.
+In this chapter, we’ll learn ownership by going through some examples, focusing on a very common data structure: strings.

 <!-- PROD: START BOX -->

 > #### The Stack and the Heap
 >
-> In many programming languages, we don't have to think about the stack and the
+> In many programming languages, we don’t have to think about the stack and the
 > heap very often.
 But in a systems programming language like Rust, whether a
 > value is on the stack or the heap has more of an effect on how the language
 > behaves and why we have to make certain decisions.
-We're going to be
+We’re going to be
 > describing parts of ownership in relation to the stack and the heap, so here
 > is a brief explanation.
 >